 Commissioner Annelle Guthrie asked how many Giles farmers are using the DNA testing, and Kevin said he wished 100% but typically it is the most progressive seller of their products.
 The Chair said he was taking note of at least two action areas of interest, i.e., dead animal removal and funding the Ag-Park.

-Members of the Advisory Group – Chairman Commissioner Evan Baddour, other Commissioners David Wamble, Carmen Brown (for Judy Pruett, absent) Joyce Woodard, Annelle Guthrie, Matthew Hopkins and Brad Butler Other Commissioners in attendance – Gayle Jones, David Adams, Erin Curry, Matt Rubelsky, Terry Jones Others in attendance – County Executive Graham Stowe, Economic Development Director Phil Reese, Chamber of Commerce Director Jessie Parker, UT Extension Office Director for Giles County Kevin Rose, President of the Tennessee College of Applied Technology (TCAT) , Mike Whitehead and Tonja Garrett, and member of the public
+Members of the Advisory Group – Chairman Commissioner Evan Baddour, other Commissioners David Wamble, Carman Brown (for Judy Pruett, absent) Joyce Woodard, Annelle Guthrie, Matthew Hopkins and Brad Butler Other Commissioners in attendance – Gayle Jones, David Adams, Erin Curry, Matt Rubelsky, Terry Jones Others in attendance – County Executive Graham Stowe, Economic Development Director Phil Reese, Chamber of Commerce Director Jessie Parker, UT Extension Office Director for Giles County Kevin Rose, President of the Tennessee College of Applied Technology (TCAT) , Mike Whitehead and Tonja Garrett, and member of the public